digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/operate/explore-the-demo.rst

 Toggle authorization with the ``make setup`` command in the ``quickstart`` subdirectory.
 ``make setup`` asks to enable Observability, OAUTH2, and specify a party hint.
 In this demo, we disable ``TEST MODE``, use the default party hint, and show OAUTH2 as enabled and disabled.
-When OAUTH2 makes a difference, we display both paths one after the other.
+When OAUTH2 makes a difference, we display both paths, one after the other.
 You can follow your path and ignore the other.
 You may enable Observability, but it is not required for this demo.